Hiking Dog Mountain Trail: Everything you need to know

 Dog Mountain’s meadows turn into a yellow carpet of wildflowers in spring.

 Don’t let popularity fool you: Dog Mountain is considered one of the most challenging hikes within the Portland Metro and Columbia River area.
-So you better come prepared.
+So you’d better come prepared.
 In this article, I tell you everything you need to know before hiking Dog Mountain, Washington State.

 Disclaimer: This blog post contains some affiliate links, which means I get a small commission if you make a purchase – at no extra cost to you!
 This way, I can keep producing comprehensive blog posts, free guides, and travel resources for my readers.
 Learn more about my affiliate policy here.
 Thank you for the support!